seedstack/website/content/docs/seed/manual/core/configuration.md

 ### Use

-SEED provides a configuration profile concept which is activated via the `org.seedstack.seed.profiles` system property.
+Seed provides a configuration profile concept which is activated via the `org.seedstack.seed.profiles` system property.
 You can activate several profiles simultaneously by using **a comma separated list**.
 For example, following JVM argument activates both `dev` and `debug` profiles: